Psychosynthesis/PulsarSync/README.md

 Although Microsoft has buried Atom (which, as we all know, is quite typical for this nasty company - to buy competitors projects and shut them down), the community still continues to develop the project under a different name - Pulsar.
 So it's time to bring new ftp|sftp syncing-package for them.

-One of the most useful additions for Pulsar was `remote-sync`, which for some reason was not updated and did not fix bugs.
+One of the most useful additions for Atom was `remote-sync`, which for some reason was not updated and did not fix bugs.
 I fixed his mistakes in order to continue using this add-on, because. it is quite convenient.
-At the same time I rewrote everything into normal JS
+At the same time I rewrote everything into normal JS.

 ## So what is it?

-PulsarSync let you use SFTP and FTP features inside Pulsar, having the ability to upload and download files directly from inside Pulsar.
+PulsarSync let you use SFTP and FTP features inside Pulsar, having the ability to upload and download files directly from Tree-view.
 PulsarSync is a revision of two projects: `remote-sync` which was abandoned in 2016 and `remote-sync-pro` which fixed some of the bugs of the first package.

-In this version, the rather dubious `diff`-function, which caused a lot of glitches, has been removed, several bugs have been fixed, and support for keepalive connections has been added.
+In my version several bugs have been fixed, and support for keepalive connections has been added.

-The name config-file is left the same as in the original `.sync.json` for compatibility.

 ## Features

 - Uploading/downloading files to/from the server
-- Monitoring files for external changes and automatically uploading - useful for scss/less compiling
+- Monitoring files for external changes and **automatically** uploading - useful for scss/less compiling
 - Support for both SCP/SFTP and FTP

 ## Extras